bhattumang7/bhattumang7/_posts/2020-10-04-Your-idea-of-frequency-of-daily-stand-up-is-wrong.md

 My response is: "okay, please take a test by answering my question.".

 #### How frequently is an agile team supposed to meet for "The Daily Scrum" or the "Standup Meeting."?

+Now, let us look at a portion from book "Clean Agile: Back to Basics" by Robert C. Martin which should answer.
+Oh! and because you are Agile ninja, I don't have to tell you that Robert C. Martin is one of the original authors of Agile manifesto.

+Lets look at what he says:

+> Over the years, there has been a great deal of confusion about “The Daily Scrum” or the “Standup Meeting.”
+Let me cut through all that confusion now.
+> The following are true of the Standup Meeting:
+> * **This meeting is optional.
+Many teams get by just fine without one.**
+> * It can be less often than daily.
+Pick the schedule that makes sense to you.
+> * It should take ∼10 minutes, even for large teams.
+>
+> This meeting follows a simple formula.
+> The basic idea is that the team members stand (this is why it’s called a “standup” meeting) in a circle and answer three questions:
+> What did I do since the last meeting?
+> What will I do until the next meeting?
+> What is in my way?

+What did you learn?